tuszmak/osu-scraper/README.md

+# What is this?

-# This is a simple web scraper written in Python using the BeautifulSoup package
+This is a simple web scraper written in Python using the BeautifulSoup package

 ## Why?